Read our Annual Reports & Audits

 Curious Traveler.
 Singer/Soloist.
 Photograph Enthusiast.
 Uniquely Organized.

 Managing a range of internal organizational operations, Naomi keeps human resource records, financial systems, board communication, and the database running smoothly.
 She is also working to preserve the history of LPGM.
 Naomi and her husband, Steve, are freelance musicians, they love to host gatherings in their home, and they enjoy exploring the world together.
-She joined the LPGM staff in 2009.
+A charter board member, she joined the LPGM staff in 2009.

 Field Coordinator (DCA) at Siloam Boarding Home